-Ball State has a University Core Curriculum (UCC), but several classes can count as part of a student’s major and minor requirements as well.
+Ball State has a University Core Curriculum (UCC), but several classes can count toward a student’s major and minor requirements as well.

-For example, if you’re doing a language minor, one of your Tier 3 UCC requirements can also be met by an elective course required to complete your minor.
+For example, if you’re completing a language minor, one of your Tier 3 UCC requirements can also be met by an elective course required to complete your minor.

-Talk to your advisor to see what your options are, that way you don’t take more classes than you need.
-Classes can count for minors too, and even internships can get you credit.
+Talk to your academic adviser to see what your options are, so you don’t take more classes than you need.
+Classes can count toward minors too, and even internships can get you credit.

 Find your interest:

-Irrespective of your major, you can fill in your elective with unique subjects unrelated to your major — like using an astronomy course to satisfy your science elective.
+You can fill in your electives with unique subjects unrelated to your major — like using an astronomy course to satisfy your science elective.

-College is a time to explore new subjects or something old you’ve always been curious about.
+College is a time to explore new subjects or old interests you’ve always been curious about.